lobehub/lobe-chat/README.md

 </div>

+#### After Fork
+After fork, only retain the upstream sync action and disable other actions in your repository on GitHub.

 #### Keep Updated

 If you have deployed your own project following the one-click deployment steps in the README, you might encounter constant prompts indicating "updates available."
 This is because Vercel defaults to creating a new project instead of forking this one, resulting in an inability to detect updates accurately.